-The District may issue additional bonds, with the approval of the TCEQ in the case of bonds issued for water, sewer and drainage purposes, necessary to provide and maintain improvements and facilities consistent with the purposes for which the District was created.
-After issuance of the Bonds, the District will have \$60,000,000 of unlimited tax bonds authorized but unissued for water, sanitary sewer and drainage purposes.
+The District may issue additional bonds, with the approval of the TCEQ, necessary to provide and maintain improvements and facilities consistent with the purposes for which the District was created.
+After issuance of the Bonds, the District will have \$23,590,000 of unlimited tax bonds authorized but unissued for water, sanitary sewer and drainage purposes.
 The Bond Resolution imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount of bonds ultimately issued by the District.
-See "THE SYSTEM - Future Debt" and "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED."
+See "THE SYSTEM - Future Debt and "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED."

 The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; and the control and diversion of storm water.
-Additionally, The District currently anticipates issuing its \$2,405,000 Unlimited Tax Bonds, Series 2023 in January 2023.
 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities or acquire contract rights therefor.
-The District is also empowered to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts after approval by the City of El Paso, the TCEQ and the voters of the District.
+The District is also empowered to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts after approval by the City, the TCEQ and the voters of the District.